svott7/ConcurrentChecker/README.md

 In order to compare concurrent and sequential model checkers you can activate time measurement executing the action "ToggleConcurrentCheckerLoggerState" via "Find Action...".
 The action is called "Set ConcurrentCheckerLogger active/inactive".

-The concurrent model checker also logs the execution time of each individual checker.
+The concurrent model checker also logs the execution time of each individual checker but the time is not the duration the task occupied the processor, unfortunately.
+It seems that IDEA starts the execution of all background tasks almost immediately.

 Time measurements are printed in MPS message view.